How to Fight a Murder Charge

 - Mistaken identity — No one should be convicted of a crime they did not commit.
 Raising this defense involves showing how the prosecutor’s case does not prove guilt beyond a reasonable doubt.

 - Self Defense — If you kill another person while defending yourself from violent action from that person, you may be justified based on California’s self-defense laws.
 The self-defense action must be proportional (“you can’t bring a gun to a fistfight”).
 This defense is one of the most popular, as homicide crimes are frequently committed in response to threatening actions.

-- Defense of Others — In a similar vein, should you believe that another person is under the threat to life or limb, you might be justified using proportional force in another’s defense.
+- Defense of Others — In a similar vein, should you believe that another person is under a threat to life or limb, you might be justified in using proportional force in another’s defense.
 This should result in a not-guilty verdict if proven.

 - Insanity — To be proven “not guilty by reason of insanity” the defendant and his attorneys must convince the court by a “preponderance of the evidence” that the accused did not understand the nature of the act or could not distinguish right from wrong.